The American Headache Society (in which Dr. Shirazi is a member of) has classified headaches into three main groups.

 Common Migraines are the most common form as described above, accounting for 70% – 80% of all migraines.
 Common Migraines do not have aura’s associated with them.

 Classic Migraines, accounting for the rest, are associated with aura.
 Auras are visual disturbances (outlines of lights or jagged light images) that precede a migraine; these warning symptoms may occur anywhere from a few minutes to 24 hours before the migraine.
 The visual changes are common in one or both eyes.
-They may occur in any combination of the following:
+They may occur in any combination.

 * Seeing zigzag lines